ProfMJSimpson/Warne2018/README.md

-# MATLAB Code examples of Simulation and compuational inference for stochastic biochemical reaction networks
+# MATLAB Code Examples of Simulation and Compuational Inference for Stochastic Biochemical Reaction Networks

-This repository contains useful example MATLAB functions and scripts as an introduction to stochastic simulation and computational inference methods applied to stochastic models of biochemical reaction nerworks.
+This repository contains useful example MATLAB functions and scripts as an introduction to stochastic simulation and computational inference methods applied to stochastic models of biochemical reaction networks.

 ## Developer